• Features

 password reset

-Then, enter your email address and click on Get New Password.
+Then, enter your email address and click Get New Password.
 You should receive an email with a password reset link.

 PHP Script